Big Green Egg Maintenance

 Speaking of the hinge apply a little bit of WD-40 to the moving parts.
 I recommend doing this every month or so to keep things smooth.

-Clean it up: The inside of your Egg is pretty much worry free.
-Its self-cleaning so to speak.
+The inside of your Egg is pretty much worry-free.
+It’s self-cleaning so to speak.
 Its will darken with use, this is normal.
 DO NOT use water or cleaning chemicals inside your Egg.
 Don’t do it.
 The heat from cooking will burn up any nasties.
 Try not to let the dark interior get to you.
 There are folks out there talking about doing high heat cleaning burns to get rid of the darkness.
 I’m just not a fan of this.
 It will certainly shorten the life of your gasket if not your Egg itself.
 It’s just going to get dark again.
 You’ll wind up chasing your tail.

 The exterior of your Egg is built stay looking good for the life so a simple wipe down is all you need.
 I like to use a little Simple Green and a soft cloth.
 I use this on the Egg exterior as well as the Nest.
 This seems like this is a good place to remind you, NEVER use any chemicals or water inside your Egg, NEVER.

 MOLD!
-Finally let’s talk about mold.
-Yeah it happens.
+Finally, let’s talk about mold.
+Yeah, it happens.
 Mold in a cooker is fairly common.
 It can really freak you.
 Don’t panic.
 You got this.
 Molds are destroyed by heat.
-It doesn’t take bone melting heat from the sun to do it.
-According to some folks at Ohio State University most molds die at 140°-160°F. So fire up that Egg.
+It doesn’t take bone-melting heat from the sun to do it.
+According to some folks at Ohio State University, most molds die at 140°-160°F. So fire up that Egg.
 Get it running at 300°- 350° and let it run a bit.
-It you feel better at 400° by all means do it.
+If you feel better at 400°, by all means, do it.

-So now go grab a couple of wrench’s and a rag and get that Big Green Egg tuned up and ready for a worry free season, There are lots more tips and tricks coming to keeping you Egg running perfectly for years and years.
+So now go grab a couple of wrenches and a rag and get that Big Green Egg tuned up and ready for a worry-free season, There are lots more tips and tricks coming to keeping you Egg running perfectly for years and years.
 Be sure your signed up for Robyn’s newsletter so you don’t miss any!
 Feel free to leave your comments and questions below.

 Thank you so much for reading.